frenic/glitz/README.md

 ## Shorthand properties

-Problems mixing CSS shorthand and longhand properties are known.
+Problems mixing CSS shorthand and longhand properties are common with styling techniques like this and doesn't only affects Glitz.
 It often causes unexpected behaviors.

 ```ts
 import { media } from '@glitz/core';